 What Tools & Technology do Roofer Helpers Use?

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Roofer Helpers:

 - Energy cost evaluation software

 - Exele TopView

 - Roofing Calculator

-Those interested in being a Roofer Helper may also be interested in:
+Those thinking about becoming a Roofer Helper might also be interested in the following careers:

 More about our data sources and methodologies.